SURFscz/plsc/README.md

-# PLSC, a Python implemention of LSC
+# PLSC, a Python implementation of LSC

 This project is a Python implementation aiming for LDAP to LDAP synchronization.
 We are inspired by the LSC project (https://lsc-project.org/doku.php)